• Skip to main content

 As you can see from my cut out above, I've changed the amounts of pepper and, over the years gone back and forth between black and red (cayenne) pepper.
 It should definitely have a hefty portion of black pepper, but to truly make it "fiery" you would want to add cayenne as well.
 Adjust that according to your tastes and tolerance level for heat.

 I rarely make the full 5 pounds of shrimp so I've written the recipe for two and a half pounds.
 Mrs. McLendon developed the original recipe with half butter and half margarine.
-Being butter lovers we use all butter, and I think Paula's version does too.
+Being butter lovers we use all butter.

 This post contains affiliate links for your convenience.
 Please feel free to click here for our full privacy and disclosure policy.